sunny7567/-Analyze-NYSE-New-York-Stock-Exchange-Data-Google-sheet-/README.md

  ## Task > 3 Create a Financial Forecasting Model using three scenarios.
- In last task I use some google sheet formula to make this dashboard. for three scenarios use qurtile value. weak (Q1-1.5), strong(Q3+1.5), Basic(average of all value)
+ In my task, I built this dashboard and used some Google Sheets formulae.
+Use the quartile value for the 3 scenarios.
+Basic, weak (Q1-1.5), strong (Q3+15) (average of all value)

  ![image](https://user-images.githubusercontent.com/116772724/218329504-f454ed59-879f-4f38-b3a8-76d578d056fc.png)
  ![image](https://user-images.githubusercontent.com/116772724/218329522-1cb5cedb-fe11-422f-b511-327310ab7030.png)